 - Beginner-friendly & easy to use: Look for an exchange that allows quick and easy AUD deposits and a mobile app to buy Bitcoin at any time or place.

 - Deposit methods: Find an exchange that offers preferred deposit options such as PayID, POLi, credit or debit card purchases to buy Bitcoin.
 Not all exchanges offer the same payment methods to deposit AUD funds and have restrictions on the minimum and maximum amount that can be deposited per 24 hours.

 - Supported cryptocurrencies: Bitcoin is widely available on the vast majority of digital currency platforms.
 However, if you are looking to purchase a bundle with other exotic digital assets with Bitcoin, check to make sure the platform offers the trading pairs.

 - Wallet security: The risk of online scams, fraud and theft is a major concern in the blockchain community so it is important to ensure the exchange includes security features and 'bank-like' to protect funds that are stored on the exchange.
-Common security measures include cold wallet storage, multi-signature withdrawal process and two factor authentication.
+Common security measures include cold wallet storage, a multi-signature withdrawal process and two-factor authentication.

-- Fees: There are several different fees to be aware of when using a crypto exchange such as to deposit AUD, withdraw cash or crypto and trade between assets.
+- Fees: There are several different fees to be aware of when using a crypto exchange such as depositing AUD, withdrawing cash or crypto and trading between assets.
 Also, exchanges can charge a spread fee which is often a 'hidden cost' and not fully disclosed.
 Essentially it is the difference between the bid and ask price on the market.